dotchev/cf-services/README.md

 Notice that *VCAP_SERVICES* object uses service names as keys.
 Since multiple instances of the same service can be bound to one application, the property values are arrays of service bindings.
-This makes it uncomfortable for applications to lookup required service bindings in a reliable way.
+This makes it inconvenient for applications to lookup required service bindings in a reliable way.

 See [this presentation][3] for more details.